zukunft/zukunft.com/docs/code_functions_all.md

         \-- ref_list - add a reference to the list that does not yet have an id but has the phrase name, the type and the external key set
         \-- view_relation_list - delete all loaded view relations e.g. to delete all the links assigned to a view
+    \-- del_by_user
+        \-- db_cache - remove the cache entries of one user, because they reference the user row and are derived
+    \-- del_sql_by_user
+        \-- db_cache - create the sql statement to delete the cache entries of one user
     \-- fill
         \-- db_object_multi - fill this seq id object based on the given object
         \-- db_object_multi_user - fill this db user object based on the given object